 Lee had won 6 out of his past 7 UFC fights.

-Lee dominated Edson Barboza in his previous fight.
+Kevin Lee also dominated Edson Barboza in his previous fight.

 Lee has the brute strength to lift fighters into the air and then slam them down.
 This physical trait was considered to be a big weapon against Iaquinta.